 The slogan was change not continuity.
 Since PMB did not campaign with ‘I will continue with what GEJ is doing…’, then it will be irresponsible to insult PMB and all those who led the common sense revolution.

 PMB is better than that.
-Are these supporters saying PMB should learn from GEJ and adopt his style in appointment or what?
+Are these supporters saying PMB should learn from GEJ and adopt his style in the appointment or what?

 Yes, criticizing PMB on that basis is quite rash.
-For instance, his one month performance has been encouraging.
+For instance, his one-month performance has been encouraging.
 His step by step shakeup and streamlining are remarkable.